robosoft-ai/SMACC/README.md

 # <img src="http://smacc.dev/wp-content/uploads/2019/07/SMACC-Logo-Pixelate-4-copy.png" width="30" align="left"/> SMACC

 SMACC is an event-driven, asynchronous, behavioral state machine library for real-time ROS (Robotic Operating System) applications written in C++, designed to allow programmers to build robot control applications for multicomponent robots, in an intuitive and systematic manner.

 SMACC was inspired by Harel's statecharts and the [SMACH ROS package](http://wiki.ros.org/smach).
 SMACC is built on top of the [Boost StateChart library](https://www.boost.org/doc/libs/1_53_0/libs/statechart/doc/index.html).

 ## Features
  *  ***Powered by ROS:*** SMACC has been developed specifically to work with ROS.
 It supports ROS topics, services and actions, right out of the box.
  *   ***Written in C++:*** Until now, ROS has lacked a library to develop task-level behavioral state machines in C++.
-Although libraries have been developed in scripting languages such as python, these are unsuitable for real-world industrial evironments where real-time requirements are demanded.
+Although libraries have been developed in scripting languages such as python, these are unsuitable for real-world industrial environments where real-time requirements are demanded.
  *   ***Orthogonals:*** Originally conceived by David Harel in 1987, orthogonality is absolutely crucial to developing state machines for complex robotic systems.
 This is because complex robots are always a collection of hardware devices which require communication protocols, start-up determinism, etc. With orthogonals, it is an intuitive and relatively straight forward exercise (at least conceptually;) to code a state machine for a robot comprising a mobile base, a robotic arm, a gripper, two lidar sensors, a gps transceiver and an imu, for instance.
  *  ***Static State Machine Checking:*** One of the features that SMACC inherits from Boost Statechart is that you get compile time validation checking.
 This benefits developers in that the amount of runtime testing necessary to ship quality software that is both stable and safe is dramatically reduced.
 Our philosophy is "Wherever possible, let the compiler do it".
  *  ***State Machine Reference Library:*** With a constantly growing library of out-of-the-box reference state machines, (found in the folder [sm_reference_library](https://github.com/reelrbtx/SMACC/tree/master/smacc_sm_reference_library)) guaranteed to compile and run, you can jumpstart your development efforts by choosing a reference machine that is closest to your needs, and then customize and extend to meet the specific requirements of your robotic application.
 All the while knowing that the library supports advanced functionalities that are practically universal among actual working robots.